 Heritage assets are measured in the Balance Sheet at insurance value based on market value.
 Impairment reviews are carried out annually to assess any physical depletion of the assets.
+Any impairment is recognised and measured in accordance with the authority's general policies on impairment.
 Heritage assets held by the Council are deemed to have indefinite lives and are not depreciated.
 Disposals will be treated in the same manner as other Property, Plant and Equipment.